 Medical billing processes are not performed or dependent on a single entity.
 It involves wholesome participation across the entire healthcare organization.
 Specifically, billing automation in healthcare must involve the billing department and the administrative department, and the clinicians themselves.
 The complexity of the medical billing process and procedures arises from the fact that the payment is usually not made upfront.
 Much unlike the usual process of immediate payment for a service, the U.S. healthcare system requires to follow up accuracy with medical billing codes.
 Automation of healthcare in medical billing requires consistent association with healthcare insurance companies as a key component.

 Medical billing processes involve every step of association between the patient and the healthcare organization.
 Beginning from the pre-registration process, wherein the patient schedules an appointment, up until the point of completion of visit or consultation, the online medical billing solution is a comprehensive assessment.
 The medical billing process and procedures then involve assessing the patient’s insurance plan, co-pay options, insurance eligibility, and coverage options.
 After the patient’s visit, medical billing codes are accurately applied, which translate into payment reflections.
 Reimbursement is then received based on the accuracy of medical billing codes.
 Healthcare automation requires HIPAA compliance with medical billing online.
-Upon approval of the claim, healthcare reimbursement is received.
+Upon approval of the claim, medical reimbursement is received.
 This process can be significantly simplified through automated healthcare solutions.

 What Is The Current Healthcare Billing Scenario?